kelindar/lua/README.md

 ## Script Modules

 Similarly to native modules, the library also supports LUA script modules.
+In order to use it, first you need to create a script which contains a module and returns a table with the functions.
+Then, create a `ScriptModule` which points to the script with `Name` which can be used in the `require` statement.

 ```
 moduleCode, err := FromString("module.lua", `